metrocinema/kyle-ulman-invitation-feature/app.md

         - toggle Vegetarian/Vegan
     - on selection, timeout 1.5 seconds
         - PUT dietaryPreferences, specialDietaryRequests
+        - +++ Show waiting message while the data sends
     - return success | update msg
+        - Success response: “Excellent!
+Glad you can make it.
+We’ve notified [hostPreferredName] that you are coming, and we’ll let the chef know your dietary preferences.”
+        - Update response: “We’ve updated your response.”
     - +++ save shadow copy of preferences if user clicks "no" or "maybe" then back to "yes"
 - On form revisit
+    - GET their selection

+## Form Todo
+- Separate "no" and "maybe" messages from the response update message

 ## API Routing